jblayter/SDM-Playbook/team-enablement/remove-blockers.md

 ## 3. Act Fast, Multiply Impact
-- Don’t solve everything yourself — **clear the path** so the engineer can move forward.
+- Don't solve everything yourself — **clear the path** so the engineer can move forward.
-- Provide a **parallel task** if the blocker can’t be cleared immediately.
+- Provide a **parallel task** if the blocker can't be cleared immediately.
-- Always communicate status back to the engineer — don’t leave them guessing.
+- Always communicate status back to the engineer — don't leave them guessing.

 ## 4. Prevent Recurrence